White-headed pigeon: Taxonomy and systematics

 The pigeon family is a group of stout-bodied birds with short necks and short slender bills with a worldwide distribution.
 The white-headed pigeon is in the genus Columba, the same as the Rock dove (C. livia) from which the domestic pigeon is derived.
 It has no subspecies.

-The white-headed pigeon was originally classified as C. norfolciensis, but the 1953 discovery of an 18th century painting indicated that the description was likely for a different bird on Norfolk Island, perhaps the Pacific emerald dove (Chalcophaps longirostris).
-It is most closely related to the Metallic pigeon (C. vitiensis).
+The white-headed pigeon was originally classified as C. norfolciensis, but the 1953 discovery of an 18th-century painting indicated that the description was likely for a different bird on Norfolk Island, perhaps the Pacific emerald dove (Chalcophaps longirostris).
+It is most closely related to the metallic pigeon (C. vitiensis).

 Description

 The white-headed pigeon draws its name from its distinctive white head, neck, breast, and belly.
 In males, the wings are slate grey, along with the tail.
-The upperparts are grey black, with a green or purple iridescence.
+The upper parts are grey black, with a green or purple iridescence.
 The bill is pink to dark red, but with a yellow or white tip.
 The legs and feet are pink to red.
-Females appear similar to males, but their white coloration is less brilliant and more muddied.
+Females appear similar to males, but their white colouration is less brilliant and more muddied.
 Juveniles are similar to females, but with a greyer head and darker gray underparts.
 Juveniles have greyer feet, legs, and bills, with the bill white tipped.
 Adults range from 38-42 cm from beak to tail, and weigh around 420 g.

 The eye ring and legs are red and the eyes are pale orange or yellow.

 Their call is loud and gruff sounding like "WHOO!" followed by a gruff inhalation sounding "uk" (repeated three times).
 Sometimes the call is a low "oom".